IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/feb/2019-02-08-dynamic-configuration.md

   - configuration
 categories: modular design
 urlimage:
-published: false
+published: true
 ---

 Modern businesses demand higher flexibility of our applications.
-Emerging data-driven approaches to product development encourage A/B testing to gradually improve product market fit.
+Emerging data-driven approaches to product development encourage A/B testing to improve product-market fit gradually.
-Continuous Delivery popularises decoupling of feature releases from deployment cycle.
+Continuous Delivery popularises decoupling of feature releases from the deployment cycle.
-These techniques require some sort of dynamic configuration of our applications.
+All these techniques require some sort of dynamic configuration.
 Poorly implemented, the dynamic configuration makes the code fragile.
-Being not able to change the software frequently we loose all the benefits of delivering continuously and being data-driven.
-In this article I'm presenting an approach to control the dynamic configuration.
+Being not able to change the software frequently we lose all the benefits of delivering continuously and being data-driven.
+However, we can mitigate these issues if we stop mixing configuration code with business logic.

 <!--more-->